vvolakakis/FORTRAN90_intro/README.md

         Fink:

           GNU-gcc Package, go to: (https://pdb.finkproject.org/pdb/browse.php?summary=GNU+Compiler+Collection+Version)https://pdb.finkproject.org/pdb/browse.php?summary=GNU+Compiler+Collection+Version

+    Linux

+        Check whether you have gfortran already installed

+        which gfortran

+            If nothing is returned then gfortran is not installed.
+To install gfortran type:

+        sudo apt install gfortran

+            to check what version was installed type:

+        gfortran --version

+            You can install multiple versions up to version 10 (on Ubuntu 22.04) by typing the version number immediately after “gfortran”, e.g.:

+        sudo apt install gfortran-8

-  When we have installed our compiler, a text editor will be needed.
+  When our compiler is installed, a text editor will be needed.
 Some options: Atom, Emacs, NotePad++, SublimeText, Vim and Neovim, Visual Studio Code, Notepad3.

   We could either use our Command Prompt (Command Window - cmd) to compile first and then run our code.
 However, the use of IDEs (Integrated Development Environment) is also an option.
 Some options provided by (1) are the following: AbsoftTools, Visual Studio, Code::Blocks, Eclipse-Photran, Geany, NAG Fortran Builder, among others.